-- It will gather 18 experts and activists in four roundtables that will address colonial and decolonial memories in heritage and urban space;
+- Organized at the initiative of the Council for Democratic Memory of Barcelona, it will gather 18 experts and activists in six roundtables to address colonial and decolonial memories in the city’s heritage and urban space;

 - The relations of Africa and Latin America with Europe will be highlighted in a dialogue between Mbuyi Kabunda and Caroline Silveira Bauer, while José Luis Villacañas will discuss conceptual precisions on the so-called Spanish empire;

-- All sessions will be live broadcasted on our Youtube channel , the public links will be available soon.
+- All sessions will be live broadcasted on our Youtube channel .

 Cover image: performance and pictures by Marcia X